Vanille-N/meander.typ/src/tiling.typ

 /// There are no heuristics to exclude zones that are too small,
 /// and no worries about zones that intersect vertically.
 /// That would be the threading algorithm's job.
 ///
+/// Blocks are given an additional field `bounds` that dictate the upper
+/// limit of how much this block is allowed to stretch vertically, set to
+/// the dimensions of the container that produced this block.
+///
 /// -> (rects: (..block,), debug: content)
 #let tolerable-rectangles(containers, avoid: (), size: none) = {